Vikit-ai/sdk/docs/autoapi/video/index.rst

       Rename the video media file to the output_file_name if not already set as the current media file.

-      Todday this function only works for local files.
+      Today this function only works for local files.

       We fail open: in case no target file name works, we just keep the video as it is and where it stands.
 We send a warning to the logger though.